TonytheAlias/TonytheAlias/README.md

 -# 💫 About Me:
 Hey, I am Tyreek.
-I am currently working on a clothing shopping website called someshopping.<br>I am a computer science graduate that is a software developer with frontend and backend experience.<br>I'm currently improving my knowledge of React.js and Python.<br><br>
+I am currently working on a shopping website called someshopping.<br>I am a computer science graduate that is a software developer with frontend and backend experience.<br>I'm currently improving my knowledge of React.js and Python.<br><br>

 ## 🌐 Socials: